vigan-abd/ts-api-boilerplate/Readme.md

 # Node App - Server

-This repository contains the Node App developed using Node JS and other server side technologies.
+This repository contains the Node App developed using Typescript and other server side technologies.

 ## Developers